peter-roland-toth/AoC-2020-Python/README.md

 ## Day 2
 Nothing special about this one, used a regex to parse the input and then counted each line that satisfied the rules.

+## Day 3
+Very simple puzzle, used modulo arithmetic to determine the "invisible" parts of the forest.